 Listed building consent will be required.
 Officers with Capital have extensive experience of working with Historic Environment Scotland with regards to work on historic assets.

 There is a need to start the work as soon as possible.
-However, that has to be balanced against the practicalities of carrying out work during the winter months.
-Carrying out work across the December/January break is also best avoided as no work would be carried out during that period.
-As such works on site could only commence in early 2023.
+That is to reduce the risk of any further deterioration in the building fabric.
+As such works on site will commence in March 2023.